15 Top-Rated Attractions & Things to Do in Boca Raton, FL

 Plan the best places to visit on your next trip with our list of the top things to do in Boca Raton.

-1. Gumbo Limbo Nature Center
+1. Walk the Trails at Gumbo Limbo Nature Center

-While at the center, visitors can also admire the aquariums or spend time in the tranquil butterfly garden.
+While at the center, tourists can also admire the aquariums or spend time in the tranquil butterfly garden.
 Families will especially love the turtle walk and hatchling release programs, as well as aquarium feedings.

 Address: 1801 North Ocean Blvd., Boca Raton, Florida

 Over 67 acres of oceanfront fun, sun, and surf welcome visitors to this public beach park.
 It's one of the most popular points of interest in Boca Raton.
 You'll find a nine-hole golf course offering impeccable coastal views of both the Atlantic Ocean and Intracoastal Waterway.
 At the park's northern tip lies the Gumbo Limbo Nature Center.

 Less than half a mile away lies South Inlet Park, a wonderful place to visit with kids.
 It can be reached by foot in mere minutes and is known for its iguanas, so bring a camera on your wander.
 Plus, it boasts a jetty, used by many to fish, as well as a playground.

 Just off the parking lot, you'll find grassy areas spotted with picnic tables and grills, a perfect spot to enjoy a break from the sun's intense rays.
 To get to the beach, follow the gorgeous, elevated boardwalk.
 Be sure to stop to admire the view of this Florida beach from above, before you wind your way down to the sand.

 Head's up: this is Boca's best place to snorkel.
 So, don goggles or a mask and a snorkel (obviously).
 Then head to the man-made reef located just off the beach.
 A beautiful marvel, this unmissable site is teeming with marine life.
 We're talking turtles, barracuda, and sometimes eels.